Skip to main content

 4. Underlying Database Structure and Logic.
 If a system is designed correctly, then you will always be able to get the reports, functions, and applications you need from it.
 If the system is not designed correctly, then even reasonable adaptations or developments may be very difficult or even impossible for the developer to produce.
 For example, in one industry system I have encountered, the underlying table structure is illogical and poorly structured in several key areas.
 So extracting desired information is nearly impossible without manipulating the data (which is both time consuming and still inaccurate).

-5. (updated 19-3-2019 per a suggestion from Steve Fuller at Acuity Solutions) Choose a business partner with the most appropriate skills, expertise, and experience to help you achieve the best possible implementation of a system for your business!
+7. Choose a business partner with the most appropriate skills, expertise, and experience to help you achieve the best possible implementation of a system for your business.

-Most people - particularly non-technology people - pursue technology investment by providing a list to the sales organization asking "can the software do this and this and this . . ."
+Most people - particularly non-technology people - pursue technology investment by providing a checklist to the software company asking "can the software do this and this and this . . ."
 What the software can do is certainly part of your decision-making process.
 But how it is structured - the bones of the system - are also critical if you want your investment to last for the long-term.

 This type of analysis is generally outside the skillset of most small business owners.
 Even if you can't afford the assistance to properly evaluate the full software solution you are considering, you may at least want to ask for some expert advice on the pros and cons of your options relative to these four concerns before you proceed.